 The certificate program is designed for students who want to become a Registered Massage Practitioner (RMP) or those who want to become a Licensed Massage Therapist (LMT) and have previous college credits that meet the Maryland Board's requirements.
 This certificate may be designated as a Health Manpower Shortage Tuition Reduction program by the State of Maryland.
 If you are a resident of a Maryland county where there is no public community college massage therapy certificate, you may apply for a waiver of the out-of-county tuition differential for courses included in this certificate.
 Contact the Program Coordinator for more information.

 There is an admission process for the Massage Therapy program.
-Applications for the fall 2016 program are available online and in Florestano 100.
-The fall 2016 application deadline has been extended to June 15, 2016.
 Applications for the spring 2017 program are available online and in Florestano 100 with an application deadline date of September 15, 2016.
+Applications for the fall 2017 program will be available December, 2016 with a deadline of March 15, 2017.
 Admission requirement information is available online and at information sessions.

 These courses meet the requirements for Maryland licensing or registration.
 Graduates will receive a certificate in therapeutic massage from AACC.
 For a complete description of the courses and program requirements see our catalog or the course description page.